RainbowMiner/RainbowMiner/README.md

 ## POOLS

 <details><summary>2Miners</summary> https://www.2miners.com/ no auto-exchange, a separate wallet address is needed for each coin (ETC, XZC and more) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>2MinersAE</summary> https://www.2miners.com/ auto-exchange pool, mines Ethash and Etchas, payout in BTC or NANO (not for ETC).
+<details><summary>2MinersAE</summary> https://www.2miners.com/ auto-exchange pool, mines Ethash and Etchash, payout in BTC or NANO (not for ETC).
 BTC is preset with $Wallet by default.
 So if you want to autoexchange to NANO, set the wallets and parameter AECurrency accordingly in pools.config.txt.
 Use parameter "CoinSymbol" to define, which coin to mine (e.g. set to "ETC", if you want to autoexchange-mine ETC, only).</details>
 <details><summary>2MinersSolo</summary> https://www.2miners.com/ no auto-exchange, a separate wallet address is needed for each coin (ETC, XZC and more) you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Abelpool</summary> https://abelpool.io/ ABEL/Abelean-pool, pays in ABEL, create an account, then look for "deploy command" and copy the wallet address plus password (looks like adb0000000000000000000000000000000000000000000000000000xxxyyyzzz:thepassword), then either set the full string as ABEL wallet or do separate the string at the ":" and put the left string into ABEL and the right string into ABEL-Params in pools configuration or edit pools.config.txt</details>
 <details><summary>Acepool</summary> https://acepool.top/ Equihash-pool in eu region for BEAM and XGM(Defis), set your acepool public key (can be created on their website) as wallet in pools configuration or edit pools.config.txt</details>